vplesko/OrbLang/docs/pages/advanced_concepts_macros.md

 This code has undefined behaviour.
 Why?
 In the code returned from `printThrice`, the first argument to `std.println` would return the value of `x`, but then also reset it to `null`.
 The next time we attempt to print `x`, it will be `null`, and `std.println` cannot handle that.

 There is actually a rather short and easy fix to this problem.
 Read the following sections to find out how to protect against these dangers.

+> The move operator above was used to reset a non-owning value to its zero state.
+This was done for the sake of demonstration, though it is a valid use case for the move operator.